 The IDRF Approach

 IDRF’s evaluation and monitoring processes ensure grants are awarded to only those NGOs that meet the following criteria:

-- Managed by dedicated people with low administrative overhead
+- Managed by dedicated people with low administrative overheads

-- Serve people regardless of religion, sect or caste
+- Serve people regardless of religion, caste or creed

-Furthermore, IDRF disburses funds to these NGOs on a project basis, channeling donors’ money for the most meaningful use.
-Nearly every project is co-financed by the local NGO together with the beneficiaries, with the ultimate goal of being entirely self-supporting.
+Furthermore, IDRF disburses funds to these NGOs on a project basis, channeling donors’ money for the most effective and efficient use.
+Nearly every project is co-financed by the local NGO together with the beneficiaries, with the ultimate goal of being entirely self-sustaining.

 Why fund local NGOs?

 First, they understand the complex social, cultural, and economic issues – especially critical in a diverse country like India.